That was my response when I was asked to help record a live album inside a prison. It was 1998 and I was only nine months out of recording school.

 I understood.
 We were a headache and a security risk.
 We were interrupting the routines that they depended on for security and order.
 Our presence threw a massive monkey wrench into their entire system.
 I was always very thankful when they were cooperative.

-On one particular event, inside a level five prison, I met “Captain Caveman,” an officer every bit of six foot four and 300 pounds, topped by thick beard.
+On one particular event, inside a level five prison, I met “Captain Caveman,” an officer every bit of six foot four and 300 pounds, topped by a thick beard.
 “I don’t care what this paperwork says or who signed it,” he said with a growl, standing up to his full height.
 “I run this place and if you people are coming in here, you’re going to do exactly what I say or I’ll shut it down immediately.”

 It was at this moment, I realized that months of planning and the efforts of almost a hundred people hung on my next words.
 Summoning my most eloquent and diplomatic arsenal of responses, pulled from my years of experience in production work and said the following…